The Netherlands is not on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Netherlands is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-The Netherlands is a major trade and financial center and, consequently, an attractive venue for laundering funds generated from illicit activities, including those related to the sale of drugs.
-A government-commissioned study presented November 5, 2018 estimated around $18.2 billion is laundered annually in the Netherlands.
+The Netherlands is an active player in the field of AML/CFT.
+Nevertheless, as a major trade and financial center the Netherlands is an attractive venue for laundering funds generated from illicit activities, including those related to the sale of drugs.
+A government-commissioned study from 2018 estimated that around $17.7 billion is laundered annually in the Netherlands.

 There are no international sanctions currently in force against this country.